bimgeek/bimgeek-website/content/cv/index.md

 ---

 Much of what I have learned is from the people around me 👨‍👨‍👦.
-For this reason, if I want to improve💪🏻 myself in a field, I surround myself with people who are interested🤔 in the same subject.
+For this reason, if I want to improve myself in a field, I surround myself with people who are interested🤔 in the same subject.
 It’s also really nice to be with people you speak the same language with.

 ### BIM4TURKEY
 *Board Member*

 *[BIM4TURKEY](https://bim4turkey.com/en)* is a platform belonging to “Building Information Modeling and Management Association”.
 It aims to facilitate the integration of Building Information Modelling and Management (BIM) easier and smoother to the building industry, higher education and public companies.

 We have founded it to create an atmosphere around the subject of BIM.
-Now, it has turned into an umbrella organization☂ rather than a platform.
-All the major construction companies (such as TURNER, Kalyon (my current company), BSI and many more) have partnered with us in achieving our mission💪🏻.
+Now, it has turned into an umbrella organization rather than a platform.
+All the major construction companies (such as TURNER, Kalyon (my current company), BSI and many more) have partnered with us in achieving our mission.

 ### SPECKLE
 *Contributor*